Alumni Gymnasium (Rider University)

 Alumni Gymnasium is a 1,650-seat multi-purpose arena in Lawrenceville, New Jersey.
 It is home to the Rider University Broncs basketball, volleyball and wrestling teams.
+It was one of the first buildings built on the Lawrenceville campus upon moving from downtown Trenton.
+Its first event was the school's 1958 commencement; the first Broncs basketball game was the home opener against Seton Hall.
 The Northeast Conference men's basketball championship games were held there from 1993 to 1995.